avrilcoghlan/cholerabook/docs/source/assemblies.rst

 If you already have an assembly for an isolate, you can upload your assembly to Vibriowatch.

-The steps are very similar to uploading reads (see `Uploading reads to Vibriowatch, to make an assembly`_ above), except that on the webpage saying 'What would you like to upload?', you need to click on 'Single genome FASTAs' (instead of 'FASTQ').
+The steps are very similar to uploading reads (see `Upload reads to Vibriowatch, to make an assembly`_), except that on the webpage saying 'What would you like to upload?', you need to click on 'Single genome FASTAs' (instead of 'FASTQ').

-Pathogenwatch will carry out eight different analyses for each assembly, as it does after making assemblies from reads (see `Uploading reads to Vibriowatch, to make an assembly`_ above).
+Pathogenwatch will carry out eight different analyses for each assembly, as it does after making assemblies from reads (see `Upload reads to Vibriowatch, to make an assembly`_).

 Verify that your isolate is Vibrio cholerae
 -------------------------------------------